Open Accessibility Menu

 • Liver and Gallbladder Diseases: A drain is placed in the gallbladder and liver to remove bile.
 This may help patients with advanced liver disease.

-• Fine Needle Aspiration: A small needle is inserted and guided by ultrasound imaging to pull liquid specimen.
+• Fine Needle Aspiration: A small needle is inserted and guided by ultrasound imaging to get a liquid specimen.

 • IVC Filters Placement and Removal: A small filter is placed into the inferior vena cava (IVC), which is used to catch blood clots that may spread to the lungs.